fiji-hpc/hpc-datastore-cpp/README.md

 (all samples are written with **vcpkg** in mind).

 #### 2.1.1 I3Dlib
 However, as the **i3dlib** is not available from **vcpkg** repositories, you will have to download, build and install library from [official website](https://cbia.fi.muni.cz/software/i3d-library.html).
-For this particular project, *i3dcore* part of the library is sufficient, though you may want to customize used image compression libraries to enable/disable certain image formats.
+For this particular project, *i3dcore* part of the library is sufficient for most of the functionality, though you may want to customize used image compression libraries to enable/disable certain image formats.
+The *i3dalgo* is used only for `write_with_pyramids` (function is templated, so if you will not use it, it will compile fine even without *i3dalgo*).
 (If you do not want mess with anything, simple *make build* and *sudo make install* should be enough, assuming all neccessary dependencies are installed on your system).

 #### 2.1.2 VCPKG